Blendify/blender-manual/blender_docs/manual/addons/lighting/dynamic_sky.rst

    :align: center
    :width: 650px

-Dynamic Sky is an add-on to create procedural sun and sky with lots of additional options to tweak.
+Dynamic Sky is an add-on to create a procedural sun and sky with lots of additional options to tweak.
 With this single add-on you can create interior, exterior or any type of natural lighting with just a few clicks.

 The Authors documentation can be found on